fanoframework/fano-csrf/README.md

 /usr/bin/ld: warning: public/link.res contains output sections; did you forget -T?
 ```

-This is known issue between Free Pascal and GNU Linker.
+This is known issue between Free Pascal 3.0.4 and GNU Linker.
 See
 [FAQ: link.res syntax error, or "did you forget -T?"](https://www.freepascal.org/faq.var#unix-ld219)

 However, this warning is minor and can be ignored.
 It does not affect output executable.
+To remedy, upgrade Free Pascal to version 3.2.

 ### Issue with unsynchronized compiled unit with unit source